karrierekick-dev/Freescout-Custom-Workflow-User/README.md

 You need a FreeScout installation and the Workflow Module being installed.

 # Installation
-* Please save a copy of your Modules/Workflows folder so you may easily go back to the original.
+* Please save a copy of your "Modules/Workflows" directory so you may easily go back to the original.
 * To define the default user which will be used for your automated workflows, open your .env file in the root directory and add the following line anywhere in the file
   WORKFLOWS_USER_EMAIL=existing-user@yourdomain.com
-* Copy the files from this repository's Workflows directory into the Modules/Workflows directory of your FreeScout installation.
+* Copy the files from this repository's "Workflows" directory into the "Modules/Workflows" directory of your FreeScout installation.
 The following files will be replaced
   * Config/config.php
   * Entities/Workflow.php
   * Http/Controllers/WorkflowsController.php

 # Note
 If you have Workflows which should not be related to an existing user, you should not use this patch.

 Instead of using a real users account, you may create a special account only for your workflows.
-Like first name: Bob last name: Doit
+Something like first name: Bob last name: Doit
 email: bob.doit@yourdomain.com